WallyChantek/milkbbs/README.md

-# milkBBS
+# milkGB

-Simple BBS system.
+Simple guestbook.
 Will write about the details later.
 Don't bother using this until I say it's good to, lol.